-This time is also a good place to open the cylinder drain cocks are open and that you have enough coal in the bunker to start a fire.
+This time is also a good place to open the cylinder drains are open and that you have enough coal in the bunker to start a fire.
 You cannot do anything else until you have a full water storage tank.
 Luckily, these tasks help you spend time while you wait.

 Check and Clean the Smoke Box

 When the water gauges are full, it is time to open and check the smokebox on the locomotive’s running plate.
 You want to clean out any residual ask and trash from the box, blower, and regulator.
 You should then check the tube plate for leaks before closing and locking the smokebox.

 Please use your locomotive’s specific instructions for opening the smokebox as each box is different.

 If you made it this far, it is finally time to fire up the locomotive!
 The firebox is located in the middle of the cab.
 So, hop into the cab and open it up.
 From there, you should layer the fire grate with a bed of coal.
 Toss a piece of wood into the middle of the grate and then kindle the fire using a rag and a lighting fluid.